kagisearch/kagi-docs/docs/kagi/faq/sales-tax-vat.md

 Your renewal cost will remain unchanged.

 ## I’m a tax-exempt entity, can I waive the tax charge?
 Please enter your tax ID in the [billing portal](https://kagi.com/billing/portal) and depending on the jurisdiction taxes may be automatically waived going forward.
+You may need to include the two-letter country code before your tax ID.

 ## Is there a way to view my upcoming invoice?
 Yes, please visit the [billing portal](https://kagi.com/billing/portal).